 Focus and Attention Killers

 - Help!
-I’m slowly sinking in quicksand.
+I’m slowly sinking into quicksand.
 No matter how many tasks I complete, my to-do list continues to grow.

 The Loss of Focus and Attention

 I love nostalgic memes.
 Have you seen the one that says, “If you played outside until the streetlights came on, your childhood was awesome!”
-Then, there are the memes that show images of legos, hop-scotch, bicycles and state, “If you remember these, your childhood was awesome!”
-Adults often attribute awesomeness to simpler times, when their focus and attention were intact.
+Then, there are memes that show images of legos, hopscotch, and bicycles.
+They state, “If you remember these, your childhood was awesome!”
+Adults often attribute awesomeness to simpler times when their focus and attention were intact.

 As kids, we didn’t play with legos while also worrying about paying bills.
 We didn’t ride our bikes while simultaneously trying to fold laundry, do the dishes, wash our car, and text our boss.
 Instead, we did one thing at a time.
 We gave 100 percent of our focus and attention to the task at hand, got in the zone, and had a blast!